ViewComponent/view_component/docs/CONTRIBUTING.md

 1. [Fork](https://github.com/github/view_component/fork) and clone the repository.
 1. Configure and install the dependencies: `bundle`.
-1. Make sure the tests pass on your machine: `bundle exec rake`.
-(Run a subset of tests by supplying a file glob to the test command: `TEST="test/components/YOUR_COMPONENT_test.rb" bundle exec rake`)
+1. Make sure the tests pass on your machine: `bundle exec rake` (see below for specific cases).
 1. Create a new branch: `git checkout -b my-branch-name`.
 1. Make your change, add tests, and make sure the tests still pass.
 1. Add an entry to the top of `docs/CHANGELOG.md` for your changes, no matter how small they're.
 We want to recognize your contribution!